RenanBartalo/save-the-florest/README.md

 ## How to play

-* Just hover over the arena and select the square you want and click on this spot to place your bird. your enemies come from the right.
+* Just hover over the arena and select the square you want and click on this spot to place your bird.
+Your enemies come from the right.

 * Every time you kill an alien bird, you gain more resources to call more birds.